Get the latest news right in your inbox

 SCA has become an authentication procedure that provides security and trust in the relationship between customers, companies and intermediaries, if any.
 In certain use cases, implementing SCA standards is not only beneficial, but mandatory, as there are a multitude of standards in practically all markets that regulate certain operations and that use Strong Customer Authentication procedures to make them possible.

 While most experts are able to distinguish between what we know as registration or identity verification and authentication or, also, authentication, it is normal for many to wonder what the difference between these two terms really is.

-Authentication is generally referred to a process that is performed after a customer is added.
-That is, when a customer is already registered in the company's database as already, he must authenticate to access his account and his data is displayed.
+Authentication is generally referred to as a process that is performed after a customer is added.
+That is when a customer is already registered in the company's database as already, he must authenticate to access his account and his data is displayed.